-Benefits: This exercise is solely performed to stabilize your arm when it is lifted up to your head and isolates the Supraspinatus muscle, one of the four rotator cuff muscle.
+Benefits: This exercise is solely performed to stabilize your arm when it is lifted up to your head and isolates the Supraspinatus muscle, one of the four rotator cuff muscles.
 When this muscle is injured/damaged or weak, it can result in a very painful and disables shoulder infraction.
 This exercise prevents compression and impingement on the shoulder joints.

 Cautions: If you have a recent dislocation, Ac joint injury, or an acute shoulder impingement then this exercise can intensify the symptoms.
 To avoid all these you must start the exercise with lighter weight as low as 1 lb.
 If you still experience the sharp pain then stop the exercise and consult your sports medicine doctor or injury therapist.

-4. Shoulder Retractions:
+4. Shoulder Retractions

 Benefits: This exercise is tremendous to improve the posture by stimulating the upper back muscles which helps spine alignment and the shoulder blades muscles that keep the shoulder blades from crumpling forward and internally.

-Cautions: Doing this exercise is pretty much difficult at the start, and if you experience the severe pain then immediately consult your doctor.
+Cautions: Doing this exercise is pretty much difficult at the start, and if you experience severe pain then immediately consult your doctor.

-5. Wall Angels:
+5. Wall Angels

-Benefits: This is particularly an effective exercise at entrancing many muscles, which are responsible for shoulder stability, suitable head and neck positioning, upright posture and gentle scapula-humeral rhythm.
+Benefits: This is particularly an effective exercise at entrancing many muscles, which are responsible for shoulder stability, suitable head and neck positioning, upright posture, and gentle scapula-humeral rhythm.

-6. Wall Push-ups:
+6. Wall Push-ups

 Benefits: Advanced push-ups are quite safe to create shoulder stability, vigor, and neuromuscular systematization in the shoulder complex.
-With the Wall push-ups, one can get the stronger stamina to increase difficulty by aligning your body more horizontally.
+With the Wall push-ups, one can get the stronger stamina to increase the difficulty by aligning your body more horizontally.
 This exercise helps to improve the mobility of the shoulder without applying pressure on the injured part.